Location / Description

 Kingman is located in northwestern Arizona at the intersection of Interstate 40 and US 93.
 It is situated in the Hualapai Valley between the Cerbat and Hualapai Mountain Ranges.
-The surrounding terrain lends itself to exploration and the location of Kingman makes it a good stopping place to see the town and to see the surrounding sites and destinations.
+The surrounding terrain lends itself to exploration and the location of Kingman makes it a good stopping place: see the town and see the surrounding sites and destinations.

 Population / Elevation

 Median Age: 42.9

 In October of 1857, Lt.
 Edward Fitzgerald Beale and his experimental Camel Corps trudged across the present site of Kingman, Arizona, surveying a wagon road along the 35th parallel.
 After the first travelers encountered hostile Indians in the area, Fort Mojave was established on the Colorado River.
 Off-duty soldiers scouted the hills and found gold and silver.
 Mining camps sprang up in the years to come and in the early 1870s, cattle were driven in to take advantage of the lush grasses of the area.
 In 1880, Lewis Kingman surveyed the area, and the laying of railroad track was eventually completed in 1883, establishing Kingman as a mining and ranching center.
 In 1887, Kingman became the County Seat.
 Its location on the railroad line and on Route 66 made the area ideal for commerce.
 It was also in the direct route to what would become Hoover Dam.

 Movie star, Andy Devine (1905-1977) was from Kingman.
 A street is named after him and an annual town event holds his name.